theangryangel/logstash-output-jdbc/README.md

   - And then configure (examples below)

 ## Running tests
-At this time tests only run against Derby, in an in-memory database.
-Acceptance tests for individual database engines will be added over time.

-Assuming valid jruby is installed
+For development tests are recommended to run inside a virtual machine (Vagrantfile is included in the repo), as it requires access to various database engines and could completely destroy any data in a live system.

+If you have vagrant available:
+  - `vagrant up`
+  - `vagrant ssh`
+  - `cd /vagrant`
+  - `gem install bundler`
-  - First time, issue `jruby -S bundle install` to install dependencies
+  - `cd /vagrant && bundle install`
-  - Next, download Derby jar from https://db.apache.org/derby/
+  - `./scripts/travis-before_script.sh && source ./scripts/travis-variables.sh`
-  - Run the tests `JDBC_DERBY_JAR=path/to/derby.jar jruby -S rspec`
+  - `bundle exec rspec`
-  - Optionally add the `JDBC_DEBUG=1` env variable to add logging to stdout

 ## Configuration options